JensJoschi/variability_timing/methods.md

 alternative:
 The 75 articles found by the first search included 5 false positives, and the 77 articles from the second search included 7 false positives.
 Thus, 70 references remained in each search.
 After combining these two datasets, 76 unique articles (578 populations<-rough overview, get exact number) remained.

 # inclusion (1 oct 2018)
 12 Articles did not have the raw data published, or the raw data in figures was not unambigously linked to the populations (use of same symbols for all populations).
 7 articles had only three day lengths, and this is not enough to calculate the slope.
 Only populations with 2 points or more on the sloped part were considered for analysis; 21 Studies had less than three such populations and were therefore excluded.
-The remaining 36 studies had 211 populations, though one study (7 populations) reported the slope and midponit from drc analyiss directly.
+The remaining 35 studies were on 211 populations in 31 species (8 orders).
+The majority of the populations came from japan (93 populations, 17 studies), followed by Europe (84 populations, 12 studies), the US (24 populations, 5 studies), China (7 populations, 2 studies) and Mexico and middle america (3 populations, 1 study) (2 studies were over 2 regions).
+One study (7 populations) reported the slope and midponit from drc analyiss directly.
 Only four of these studies reported photoperiodic response curves for 2 temperatures.

 ###07.09.2018: searched in new google dataset beta search "photoperiodic lresponse insect" - 9 results, not relevant or duplicates